cloudant-labs/emilio/README.md

 * 210 file does not end with a single newline

+* 221 white space before comma
-* 222 spaces after commas
+* 222 no spaces after comma

+* 240 white space before attribute declaration

 * 501 line longer than 80 characters